thomasgstewart/machine-learning-1-fall-2022/course-policies.md

 Students will be graded on both the clarity with which they explain course concepts and their approach in the data analysis.

+Additional details will be provided in early November.

 ### Final grades

 Final grades will be assigned as follows.